swaptacular/swpt_accounts/protocol.rst

    `AccountTransfer`_ messages stored in the AL record.

-2. If the value of the ``previous_transfer_number`` field in the processed message is the same as the value of `AL record`_\'s ``transfer_number`` field, the value of the ``transfer_number`` field in the AL record MUST be updated to contain the value of the latest sequential transfer in the set of received `AccountTransfer`_ messages stored in the AL record. [#sequential-transfer]_
+2. If the value of the ``previous_transfer_number`` field in the processed message is the same as the value of the ``transfer_number`` field in the corresponding AL record, the ``transfer_number``\'s value MUST be updated to contain the value of the latest sequential transfer in the set of received `AccountTransfer`_ messages stored in the AL record. [#sequential-transfer]_